jjb/democracyroadmap/gotv.md

 ## More! / not 2020-specific

-* Gamify registration, voting, etc. in a team.
-Only for the truly democracy obsessed.
-Join the team I'm on, "Texas Rock" https://www.motivote.us/
 * Volunteer with [https://momsdemandaction.org/](https://momsdemandaction.org/).
 They have been [passing gun laws at the state level for *years*](https://momsdemandaction.org/our-victories/).
 They are inspiring and amazing.
   * [https://momsdemandaction.org/join-us/](https://momsdemandaction.org/join-us/)
   * Text GUNSENSE to 644-33